Is Your ERP Transformation Project Not Living Up To Expectations?

 Vendor selection – This is prevalent in quite a few vertical market offerings.
 Vendor A says they support your technical and business requirements.
 Let’s say it’s for food and beverage.
 They have slick marketing literature stressing their ability to support the vertical, and the demonstration looks great.
 Then the implementation team arrives and begins learning the actual business process and suddenly that great functionality starts looking a little thin.

 User training – A popular option for today is the ‘train the trainer’ approach.
 However, most companies don’t have an available resource who can actually perform this task.
-This leaves the workforce depending on the initial trainer who is stretched too thin and not sufficient trained.
+This leaves the workforce depending on the initial trainer who is stretched too thin and not sufficiently trained.

 Infrastructure incapable of supporting the chosen software – Companies using older legacy products typically have not kept up with the state of current technology.
 Networks and PCs that supported those products may be woefully inefficient at operating the new software properly.
 The result is a slow screen process and record updates.
 To the user, it seems the new screens are slower that the old product they used for the last 20 years.
 This can quickly impact user adoption in the wrong direction.

 So, where do we go from here?
 Not all is lost.
 While in some cases companies have simply bought the wrong software, more often than not, it is still salvageable, if not ideal.
 The goal from here must be realignment and then a detailed plan forward to accommodate the pieces that have been sucked down into nonproduction.